Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/extra_3_04_Exercises_8.md

-# Exercise session 8
+# Exercise session 8: perftools

+The files for the exercises can be found in `Exercises/HPE/day3/perftools` and its subdirectories.
+Follow the Readme.md description (per each directory) and get familiar with the perftools commands and outputs.

+-   Subdirectories perftools, perftools-api, perftools-hwpc, perftools-python, and perftools-apa need lumi_c.sh (or `lumi_c_after.sh`) to be sourced.
+-   Subdirectories perftools-for-hip and perftools-for-omp-offload need lumi_g.sh (or `lumi_g_after.sh`) to be sourced

+## Materials

 <!--
 No materials available at the moment.
 -->

 <!--
+Temporary location of materials (for the lifetime of the training project):

+-   See the exercise assignments in `/project/project_465000644/Slides/HPE/Exercises_day3.pdf` or `/project/project_465000644/Slides/HPE/Exercises.pdf` (whichever is present).

+-   Exercise files in `/project/project_465000644/Exercises/HPE/day3`

+Temporary web-available materials:

--    Overview exercises day 1+2+3 temporarily available on [this link](https://462000265.lumidata.eu/4day-20231003/files/LUMI-4day-20231003-3_Exercises_day3.pdf) -->
+-    Overview exercise assignments day 1+2+3 temporarily available on [this link](https://462000265.lumidata.eu/4day-20231003/files/LUMI-4day-20231003-3_Exercises_day3.pdf) -->

--   See the exercise notes in `/project/project_465000644/Slides/HPE/Exercises.pdf` for the exercises (for the lifetime of the project).

--   Files are in `/project/project_465000644/Exercises/HPE/day3` (for the lifetime of the project).

--   Permanent archive on LUMI:
+Archived materials on LUMI:

-    -   Exercise notes in `/appl/local/training/4day-20231003/files/LUMI-4day-20231003-Exercises_HPE.pdf`
+-   Exercise assignments in `/appl/local/training/4day-20231003/files/LUMI-4day-20231003-Exercises_HPE.pdf`

 -   Exercises as bizp2-compressed tar file in `/appl/local/training/4day-20231003/files/LUMI-4day-20231003-Exercises_HPE.tar.bz2`

 -   Exercises as uncompressed tar file in `/appl/local/training/4day-20231003/files/LUMI-4day-20231003-Exercises_HPE.tar`

 ## Q&A